 In fact, neither town is named for their Shakespearean homonym.
 But what better 21st-century way to honour the Bard than to use these place-names as hyperlink entry points into this work?
 It is a lot faster and easier than actually reading all those plays.

 One name is conspicuously absent from the U.S. map: Shakespeare.
 No Shakespeare, Alabama or anywhere else.
 At least not in the United States.
 There is a Shakespeare, Ontario, though.
 And there was a Shakespeare, New Mexico.
-The place is now a ghost town, part of a private ranch, and occasionally open to outside visitors.
+The place (pictured below) is now a ghost town, part of a private ranch, and occasionally open to outside visitors.

 Strange Maps #786